- 2019.04.04Delegate from General Directorate of the Industrial and Technological Development in Algeria visite…

 - 2018.10.10Delegate from Uganda Investment Authority (UIA) visited Japan

 - 2018.08.03Experts from Indonesia, Myanmar and Vietnam visited Japan, 16-21 July 2018

 UNIDO ITPO Tokyo invites investment and/or technology promotion delegates for a short-term stay in Japan to hold business meetings and networking with Japanese companies and government institutions in order to promote the delegate’s country and specific sectors to attract FDI and technology transfer from Japan.

-Delegates are officials from government or semi-government institutions in developing countries, who are in charge of inviting FDI and/or technology transfer, and who possess enough experience and good communication skills in English.
+Delegates are officials from government or semi-government institutions in developing and emerging countries, who are in charge of inviting FDI and/or technology transfer, and who possess enough experience and good communication skills in English.

 Activities in Japan